raspberrypilearning/scary-spot-the-difference-scratch/en/step_2.md

-## Getting started
+## Get started

 --- task ---
 Open the Scratch starter project.

 **Online**: open the starter project at [rpf.io/scaryspoton](https://rpf.io/scaryspoton){:target="_blank"}.
-**Ofline**: open the starter project from the zipped file at [rpf.io/p/en/scary-spot-the-difference-go](https://rpf.io/p/en/scary-spot-the-difference-go).
+**Offline**: download the resources at [rpf.io/p/en/scary-spot-the-difference-go](https://rpf.io/p/en/scary-spot-the-difference-go) and open the starter project from the zipped file.

-If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](https://rpf.io/scratchoff){:target="_blank"}.
+If you need to download and install the Scratch offline editor, download it from [rpf.io/scratchoff](https://rpf.io/scratchoff){:target="_blank"}.

 In the starter project, you should see a spot the difference image of a witch.